Krakow Info

 Archdiocese Museum / Muzeum Archidiecezjalne

-at 21 Kanonicza street
+at 21 Kanonicza street, phone (+48) 124218963

 Mostly John Paul II memorabilia.
 Also historic church art - from medieval to the baroque - plus old vestments and goldsmithery.
 The museum takes up two palatial Renaissance residences of Krakow canons at 19 and 21 Kanonicza street.
 Father Karol Wojtyla, future Pope John Paul II, lived here from 1951 to 1963.
 Visitors can see his recreated rooms with some of his personal belongings.

-Open Tuesday through Friday 10 a.m.–4 p.m. and on weekends from 10 a.m. to 3 p.m.
+Open Tuesday through Friday 10 a.m. – 4 p.m. and on weekends from 10 a.m. to 3 p.m.

 Ethnography Museum / Muzeum Etnograficzne

-in the Kazimierz Town Hall at 1 Wolnica Pl.
+in the Kazimierz Town Hall at 1 Wolnica Pl., phone (+48) 124305575

 Polish folklore.
 Other European folklore.
 The folklore of Africa, the Americas and Asia.
 It’s Poland’s biggest ethnographic museum with the world’s largest collection of Polish national costumes.

-Krakow Other Museums
+Other Museums in Krakow

 Tip: Most Krakow museums admit visitors free of charge one day every week (see above and our page about Budget Krakow to find details).
-Also, each Krakow museum is inaccessible one day a week.
-Plus the museums close for major holidays such as Christmas, New Year, Easter, and November 1 (All Saints' Day), Besides, many a site closes fairly early, i.e. something like 3 p.m.
-They may also keep shorter hours or even stay shut on minor holidays and – in some cases – out of the tourist season. .
+Also, almost each Krakow museum is inaccessible one day a week.
+Plus the museums close for major holidays such as Christmas, New Year, Easter, and November 1 (All Saints' Day.
+Besides, many a site closes fairly early, i.e. something like 3 p.m.
+They may also keep shorter hours or even stay shut on minor holidays and – in some cases – out of the tourist season.

 Krakow Info HOME PAGE

-Copyright © 2008 by MAREK STRZALA.
+Copyright © 2015, 2016, 2017, 2018, 2019, 2020.
+2021 by MAREK STRZALA.
 All rights reserved.